springtwr/siyuan-code-tabs/README.md

 1. Insert a code block in the SiYuan document as follows.
 Use `:::` as the beginning, followed by the `title | language | active` format.
    For example `::: title | language | active`, where `active` indicates that this tab is activated by default when the document is opened.
 If this flag is not added, the first tab is activated by default.
 The language parameter is optional, if omitted it will use the title as the default language for the code.
 [Example file](./asset/example.md)
-    - When the language is `markdown`, [marked](https://github.com/markedjs/marked) will be used for rendering.
+    - When the language is `markdown-render`, [marked](https://github.com/markedjs/marked) will be used for rendering.
       Rendering [Katex formulas](https://katex.org)
       with [marked-katex-extension](https://github.com/UziTech/marked-katex-extension), Rendering code blocks
       with siyuan's built-in hljs.